Short summary, with June 17 update

 People who are immunocompromised are also believed to be at increased risk from coronavirus.
 While this clearly includes cancer chemotherapy patients and those with poorly-controlled HIV; it could also theoretically include many people taking pills, injections, or infusions to treat their psoriasis and/or psoriatic arthritis.

 First, people with psoriasis have a higher risk of infection, including respiratory infections and pneumonia, than the general population.
 The risk is higher for those with severe psoriasis than those with mild disease.

 We spoke to two dermatologists and a rheumatologist to get their views on whether people with psoriatic disease should adjust their treatment regimen while COVID-19 is spreading across America.
-The consensus was first, that each patient should speak to their own medical professional that handles their psoriasis and/or psoriatic arthritis, to discuss this with respect to their particular medical profile and current treatments.
+We also reviewed statements from psoriasis experts, both physicians and scientists, who have published their thoughts on the issue.

 We urge you to take the CDC advice to heart, so that we can minimize the number of people who will be harmed by the virus and so we can all return to the freedom we love as soon as possible.

-[Last updated 3-20-2020]
+[Last updated 6-17-2020]